Last Updated on December 22, 2022

 The Tanglewood Festival of Lights also hosts a variety of special events throughout the holiday season.

-- In November 2021, the Festival supported the Manna Meals Soup Ministry with a Miles for Meals 5k.
+- On November 5, 2022, the Festival supports the Manna Meals Soup Ministry with a Miles for Meals 5k.
 Tanglewood also hosted a “Toast” where visitors of all ages and abilities could enjoy the park, and a “Paws in the Park” day for people to bring their furry friends along!

 Stay in Tanglewood Park

 Tanglewood Park is also home to Manor House Bed and Breakfast, a Victorian-style home that was converted into a bed and breakfast.
-Guests staying at the Manor House receive free admission into the Tanglewood Festival of Lights if you show your room key at the gates.
+Guests staying at the Manor House receive free admission into the Tanglewood Festival of Lights if they show their room key at the gates.

 The Manor House has ten antique bedrooms and décor like crystal chandeliers that make it a beautiful place to stay.

 Keep Coming Back

 Tanglewood Festival of Lights is one of many holiday traditions in this family.
 We like coming back to check out the new displays that pop up each year.

 If you’re familiar with this awesome festival, we’d love to hear from you.
 Do you love coming to the Tanglewood Festival of Lights, too?

 Let us know here in the comments or by email.
 Don’t forget to share your Winston-Salem adventures in our North Carolina Travel Facebook Group!